This article empowers you with essential tips on how to achieve the best warm-up results and use it effectively.

 This is because warm-up generates only positive interactions, and real campaigns sometimes bring in the negatives (bounces, spam reports) which depletes the positive effect that was gained.

-Warm-up volume (number of daily warm-up emails)
+Warm-up limit (daily warm-up emails)

 - Starting volume: 2